 How common is campylobacter?

 Campylobacter germs (bacteria) are the most common bacteria causing food poisoning in the UK.
 Public Health England reports that in England and Wales the number of cases increased from 52,381 in 2016 to 56,729 in 2017.
+The numbers in 2018 and 2019 were very similar to those in 2017.
 There are probably many more cases which are not tested.